Sjlver/Sjlver.github.io/_posts/2014-10-11-a-travellers-diary-part-two.md

 title:      "A traveller's diary, part two"
 date:       2014-10-11 16:15:00
 categories: travel
+excerpt: >
+    The journey continues.
+My goal is the mountains.
+I have three days left, 120 dollars in my pocket, and a backpack.
+This is what freedom must feel like.
 ---

 The next two-and-a-half days are spent at OSDI.
 The top of the crop is there,